riya-rjha/BlogHub/README.md

 Bcrypt Hashing uses a salt variable to hash passwords given number of times so that it will be difficult for the attackers to get access to the passwords.
 It stores passwords in a secure manner.

+8. Import userModel to connect in authorization & check for existing user.
+If user exists, then use Bcrypt to hash the password & if not then create a new user.